hyperfy-io/hyperfy-docs/docs/developers/quick-start.md

 ## Scripts

 Each app requires a single `index.js` entrypoint.
 From there you can import any other js files in the app folder including other npm packages you have installed.

-Keep in mind that the `hyperfy` package already provides a bunch of useful utilities out of the box including `Vector3`, `DEG2RAD`, `tween`, etc. See the API Reference for more info.
+Your scripts run on both the server and on each client's browser independently.
+The server is not a central authority and doesn't automatically synchronize script data between clients.
+The `hyperfy` package provides utilities for synchronizing data, accessing secrets on the server, and running server-only or client-only code.
+It also provides a bunch of useful utilities out of the box including `Vector3`, `DEG2RAD`, `tween`, etc. See the API Reference for more info.

 ## Metadata